 According to the Minister, government has constructed the cultural palace for Alur Kingdom and will construct more 35 residences for the Kingdom ministers.

-This split, however is yet to be sorted out, especially by government as both groups say they are legal.
+This split, however, is yet to be sorted out, especially by government as both groups say they are legal.

 “Besides two leadership and immense fights, we are confident one will step down to pave way for this development to take place.
-This explains why government took long to fulfil its pledge to Lango,” he said.
+This explains why government took long to fulfil its pledge to Lango,” he added.

-In June this year, the then Permanent Secretary in the Ministry of Gender, Labour and Social Development, Pius Bigirimana told TND News that as far as government knows, Lango haven’t “rejected Mzee Odur”.
+In June this year, the then Permanent Secretary (PS) in the Ministry of Gender, Labour and Social Development, Pius Bigirimana told TND News that as far as government knows, Lango haven’t “rejected Mzee Odur”.

 “We are aware, I am aware of the cultural fights between Mzee Odur Ebii and Eng.
 Micheal Odongo, but we have received no information that Odur has been rejected by his people,” Mr. Bigirimana said, then.